 Instead of lion killing to compete for recognition, express bravery, attract girlfriends, and identify leaders, the menye layiok have created a history-changing alternative to lion killing: an organized Maasai sports competition based upon traditional warrior skills.
-The sports program will include five events: (1) 200m sprint; (2) 5K run; (3) spear throwing; (4) rungu throwing; and (5) high jumping.
-Three levels of competition (local, regional, and ecosystem-wide) will climax in The Maasai Olympics, to be held at the end of 2012.
+The sports program will include five events: (1) 200m sprint; (2) 800m sprint; (3) 5K run; (4) spear throwing; (5) rungu throwing; and (6) high jumping.
+Three levels of competition (local, regional, and ecosystem-wide) will climax in The Maasai Olympics, to be held for the third time at the end of 2016.

 - At the local level, the warriors will receive basic sports training in the five events and compete for selection to one of four teams across the Amboseli-Tsavo ecosystem.
 Each will represent a warrior manyatta (village) that will host in aggregate the 4000+ young men during their 12-to-15 years of warriorhood.

-- At the regional level, each team will compete in the five events against the other three manyattas of the ecosystem.
+- At the regional level, each team will compete in the six events against the other three manyattas of the ecosystem.

 - The Maasai Olympics will take place before national and international media, celebrities, government officials, friends, family, and tourists.
 The grand prize for the winning team will be a highly-valued bull for breeding.
 The top three finishers in each event will receive a substantial cash prize and medal, awarded by one of Kenya’s greatest track stars.
 The Maasai Olympics will occur biennially and become a key day on Kenya’s calendar.